Certificates of authenticity

 After examining the photo(s) I will print out a certificate of authenticity which will include two photos of the subject helmet along with a description of it's physical characteristics, sign it and mail it to you.
 The cost of this certificate which is based upon my examination of photos will be $50.00

-Please note: Unless otherwise stated, I do not include a certificate of authenticity for helmets that I sell and here I will explain why: Any and all helmets which are purchased from me carry my lifetime guarantee of authenticity.
+Please note: Unless otherwise stated, I do not include a certification of opinion for helmets that I sell and here I will explain why: Any and all helmets which are purchased from me carry my lifetime guarantee of authenticity.
 No certificate is needed in order to make a claim at any point in the future.
 If you bought it from me and later find a problem with it that I had failed to make you aware of, I will accept it back for full refund.